Hello! I’m Colleen M. Smith. Notice the “M.” — my maiden name is Marquart.

 I loved how I grew and developed through my bachelors experience, so I tried it again by obtaining a Master’s of Education from Clemson University in the Counselor Education program.
 My assistantship was situated within University Housing and Residence Life, and I aided in training and selection of student leaders, graduate students, and staff.
 I started online recruitment initiatives for the graduate program that are still alive today.

 Continuing my growth and development, I decided to enroll in a Doctor of Education program at Florida State University in Learning Design and Performance Technologies while in a digital learning position at UCF along side the Ronald E. McNair Scholars program.

 As a professional, I focused mainly in transition and first-year experiences in higher education for underrepresented students in STEM.
 I found my home in grant-funded programs for STEM students at UMBC and UCF, and I used my educational background to creatively fuse technology, design, student development theory, and learning to develop innovative programs with online resources.
 This was my niche: innovation for inclusive learning.

 My current position is tasked with ensuring that UCF undergraduates, especially first generation, low income and underrepresented students, who intend to pursue graduate school, have access to resources and opportunities to be a successful graduate school applicant.
 In this position, I have launched an online peer mentor program, online structured program, and created online modules to meet the needs of the students.

-Looking to continually strengthen my knowledge and skills to help those in underrepresented communities, I plan to use my background of learning theory, instructional design, adult development, research, and media skills in the digital learning field.
+Looking to continually strengthen my knowledge and skills to help those in underrepresented communities, my aim is to connect the implications of my research to innovation in the fields of learning theory, instructional design, student development, and media design in the digital learning and instructional systems spaces.